trisacrypto/directory/web/gds-ui/README.md

 - other (required—general plural form—also used if the language only has a single form)

-To use the plural forms in user messaging, we can wrap our message as:
+To use the plural forms in user messaging, e.g., [n] books, we can wrap our message as:

 ```
 i18n.plural({